Film entry regulations

 After official selection of a film, the festival is qualified to use excerpts from the film, with a maximum of three (3) minutes, nationally and internationally for promotional purposes (for documentaries and short films, the total duration of the excerpts is not to exceed more than 10% of the film running time).
 In the event that excerpts are not available, and it’s being understood that under no circumstances the entire print may be lent out, the festival is qualified to copy, under its strict supervision, one or more excerpts from the film for promotional use prior to and during the festival only.

-For promotion of the entire selection and of each selected film, the festival website is allowed to use any photo or digital film clip (less than 3’ duration).
+For the promotion of the entire selection and of each selected film, the festival website is allowed to use any photo or digital film clip (less than 3’ duration).

 4.4 Video library/preview platform

 Selected films will be made available during the festival in the video library and for a set amount of time on our preview platform.
 Both are accessible only for the festival organisation and registered guests, through our own (closed circuit) server.
 By accepting to be part of the festival the rights owners grant permission for their film to be included on the preview platform and in the video library, unless otherwise stated on the online entry form.
 For this purpose all participants will be requested to make available either a DVD or a QuickTime h.264 version of their film for encoding purposes.